 Our soft tissue sarcoma treatments

-If your child is diagnosed with soft tissue sarcoma, the doctor will talk to you about the best ways to treat it.
+If your child receives a soft tissue sarcoma diagnosis, the doctor will talk to you about the best ways to treat it.
 This depends on several things, including:

 - The location and type of sarcoma